-Turkish authorities issued a warrant for the detention of Fevzi Yazıcı, the then-44-year-old layout editor of the shuttered newspaper Zaman, on July 27, 2016.
+Turkish authorities first issued a warrant for the detention of Yazıcı, the then-44-year-old layout editor of the shuttered newspaper Zaman, on July 27, 2016.
 CPJ was unable to determine the precise date he was taken into custody.

-Istanbul’s Third Court of Penal Peace on August 4, 2016, ordered Yazıcı jailed, pending trial on charges of being a follower of exiled preacher Fethullah Gülen, whom the Turkish government accuses of maintaining a terrorist organization and "parallel state structure" (FETÖ/PDY, by its Turkish acronym) and of masterminding a July 15, 2016, failed military coup.
+Istanbul’s Third Court of Penal Peace on August 4, 2016, ordered Yazıcı jailed, pending trial on charges of being a follower of exiled preacher Fethullah Gülen, whom the Turkish government accuses of maintaining a terrorist organization and "parallel state structure" (FETÖ/PDY, by its Turkish acronym) and of masterminding the July 15, 2016, failed military coup.

 Yazıcı, under questioning, told the court that he did not know who owned Aksiyon.
-He said that he did not know whether Zaman had ever criticized Gülen--whom he admitted having met at one of the preacher’s sermons in the U.S., where Gülen is exiled--and that he was responsible only for laying out the newspaper’s pages.
+He said that he did not know whether Zaman had ever criticized Gülen–whom he admitted having met at one of the preacher’s sermons in the U.S., where Gülen is exiled–and that he was responsible only for laying out the newspaper’s pages.

-According to press reports from June 2017, Yazıcı told the court that he worked at Zaman because “they offered very good pay and conditions.”
+According to press reports from June 2017, Yazıcı told the court during the first trial that he worked at Zaman because “they offered very good pay and conditions.”
 Yazıcı said, “Do not evaluate the Zaman I worked for with today’s extraordinary conditions.
 There was no ‘terrorism’ accusation against the newspaper.
 Those who wanted to advertise [in the newspaper] did.
 There were official ads featured.
 Government leaders were giving interviews.”